jehaad1/SkyJS/README.md

 # Sky.js
-JavaScript Library that provides interactivity to your web app by parsing HTML and JavaScript only.
+A JavaScript Library that provides interactivity to your web app by parsing HTML and JavaScript only.